L3onBL/Bases-de-Datos/README.md

 In this repository you will find some databases related with electricity sector, business and real case studies.

-1. Description: databases of accidents of electrical origin in Colombia
+1. Description: databases accidents of electrical origin in Colombia

 This databse have the accidents of electrical origin in Colombia between the years 2010 to 2020.
 The database have twenty-five (25) columns and (3.075) rows.
 The columns and its type in the database are: